Medical massage: United States

-Any Licensed Massaged Therapist is qualified to do medical massage if they have training on how to treat specific problems.
+Any Licensed Massage Therapist (LMT) is qualified to do medical massage if they have training on how to treat specific problems.
 State Licensure is the only qualification needed to bill for massage therapy.
-In Washington State and many other states part of the state licensure includes some treatment massage training but the amount of training varies greatly.
-Massage customers should ask, Therapist about their training and experience in treating the specific conditions that they have.
-Washington State and Florida are currently the only states that mandates that Massage Therapists be allowed to be contracted providers with health insurance companies.
+In Washington State and multiple other states part of the state licensure includes some treatment massage training but the amount of training varies greatly.
+Massage customers should ask their therapist about their training and experience in treating the specific conditions that they have.
+Washington state and Florida are currently the only states that mandates that Massage Therapists be allowed to be contracted providers with health insurance companies.
 Currently, the Affordable Healthcare Act of 2010 does make provisions for every type of provider to be covered in insurance plans.
 It is possible that massage will be covered by insurance under this new Act.